venkateshchary/plogs/README.md

 ### Log With Colors

-Pretty Logs' main feature is color coding different logging levels and statues.
+Pretty Logs' main feature is color coding different logging levels and statuses.
 The default logging levels are set mapped to:

 | Log Level         | Color |
 | ---               | --- |